Gamers Want Everything, but don’t want to pay for it

 Have you ever looked at the food chain in the ocean?
 Take an anchovy, for example.
 The anchovy actually isn’t at the bottom, that job belongs to plankton.
 Anchovies are eaten by things such as the spotted sea trout.
 The spotted sea trout is eaten by tarpons, which in turn are eaten by bull sharks.
 Why am I boring you with the details of the food chain?

 It’s been about a month since I started playing Eve.
 Ambition, combined with some purchased in-game currency (it’s so cheap I can’t help myself), led me and my merry band to try to go to “lowsec” space–where PvP begins.
-Our interest wasn’t in PvP, but rather in mining the more precious materials found in lowsec space. → If you die in the article, you die in real life.
+Our interest wasn’t in PvP, but rather in mining the more precious materials found in lowsec space.
+Accordingly, we attempted to arm ourselves–encouraged by some GTC supplemented ISK, we thought our fancy ships and fancy equipment would allow us to play with the big boys.

 Eve Online : First Impressions